-The Vivian’s, whom lavished so much time and money on the house, were exceptionally keen gardeners.
-Algernon Walker-Heneage-Vivian known locally as simply the Admiral inherited the estate from Grayham Vivian.
-The Admiral was responsible for some of Swansea’s most spectacular gardens notably Clyne but lived at Parc prior to inheriting the Clyne estate.
+The Vivian family, who lavished so much time and money on the house during their ownership here in the 1800s, were exceptionally keen gardeners.
+Algernon Walker-Heneage-Vivian, known locally as simply "The Admiral", inherited the estate from Graham Vivian.
+The Admiral was responsible for some of Swansea’s most spectacular gardens (notably Clyne) but lived at Parc-Le-Breos prior to inheriting the Clyne estate.

-We started restoration work on the walk in 2001 but found the dump was full of amongst other things excellent cut stone from old buildings that had been pulled down around the estate.
-We began to sieve out the stone and sop soil using an old power screen and a JCB digger called Sophie.
-Over 10 years we screened around 10,000 tons of soil and eventually re-landscaped the garden, just one piece remains to finish in the summer of 2012, you can find photos of the work in the restoration gallery.
-We are slowly replanting the garden with amongst other plants rhododendrons some rare species of which have still survived in the grounds.
-At the top end of the walk are the trout ponds, originally there were cart ponds here where the carts were left in the water for a time in the summer to ensure that their wooden wheels did not dry out and shrink, in the 70s they were expanded into larger ponds which we keep stocked with trout, it’s a haven for wildlife with a mix of domestic ducks, mallards and the local more hen family.
+We started restoration work on the walk in 2001, but found the dump was full of, amongst other things, excellent cut stone, window sills and flag stones from old buildings that had been pulled down around the estate.
+We began to sieve out the stone and top soil using an old power screen and a JCB digger called Sophie.
+Over 10 years we screened around 10,000 tons of soil and eventually re-landscaped the garden.
+Just the very bottom end of the garden remains to be finished where the valley abruptly terminates in a beautiful water-washed limestone amphitheater which is just begging for an ornamental pond and water feature to be created at sometime in the near future!

+Having completed the heavy landscaping, we are slowly replanting the garden with (amongst other plants) rhododendrons - some rare species of which have still survived in the grounds.
+At the top end of the walk are the trout ponds.
+Originally there were cart ponds here, where the carts were left in the water for a time in the summer to ensure that their wooden wheels did not dry out and shrink.
+In the 1970s they were expanded into larger ponds which we now keep stocked with trout.
+They are a haven for wildlife, with a mix of domestic ducks, mallards and the local moorhen family.